blazair/spacerobotics/assignments/assignment_1/lawny_ws/README.md

 3. The turning speed
 4. The consistent performace of the above points for a set value of parameters

-The final value for K<sub>p, linear</sub> = <ins>9.4</ins> was selected despite having slightly worse cross track error for producing a more consis tent pattern with effectively no failures in 10 runs.\
+The final value for K<sub>p, linear</sub> = 9.4 was selected despite having slightly worse cross track error for producing a more consis tent pattern with effectively no failures in 10 runs.\
-This is the reason why higher <K<sub>p, angular</sub> despite having cross track errors of **<0.1** was not chosen becasue of the ridiculously high turning speeds and the jankier patterns.
+This is the reason why higher K<sub>p, angular</sub> despite having cross track errors of **<0.1** was not chosen becasue of the ridiculously high turning speeds and the jankier patterns.
 They were disregarded.

 Lower K<sub>p, angular</sub> (around 6.0) can also be used if the shape of the path has more weight to the than the cross track error.
 So the below picture had an average cross track error of around 0.210 but produced much more rounded corners and consistent turning
 ![at 6 kpa](https://github.com/user-attachments/assets/64fb1fc6-06a1-478e-ac32-16890b9ad909)